fabacab/fetlife-icalendar/README.markdown

 The configuration file uses [PHP's `ini` file](http://php.net/parse_ini_file) syntax.

-FetLife iCalendar looks for a configuration filen named `fetlife-icalendar.ini.php` in the same directory as its main workhorse script, `ical.php`.
+FetLife iCalendar looks for a configuration file named `fetlife-icalendar.ini.php` in the same directory as its main workhorse script, `ical.php`.
 The program ships with a sample configuration file called `fetlife-icalendar.ini.php-sample`.
 Rename or copy the sample file to the expected name to use its settings.

 ### Places